abdulbasitbehlim/abdulbasitbehlim/README.md

 <br/><br/>

-<sub>Thanks for visiting my profile — explore a project, open an issue, or start a conversation.</sub>
+<sub>Thanks for visiting — explore a project, open an issue, or start a conversation.</sub>

 <br/><br/>